paulirish/git-recent/readme.md

 You can use also `npm` to install the global binary:

     npm install --global git-recent

+On Mac, you can install with homebrew:

+    brew install git-recent

 ## If you like this you may also be interested in...